SH4DOWSIX/SH4DOWNOME/README.md

 - Beat indicator.

 ## Installation
-- This is a portable app, Download the src folder and build with QT 6.9.1 or download the latest release, extract the contents of the zip, run the exe inside the folder.
+- This is a portable app, download the src folder and build with QT 6.9.1 or download the latest release, extract the contents of the zip, run the exe inside the folder.

 ## Quick Start Guide
 - If you're a first time user, nothing saves, so create a new piece if you want to recall stuff.
 (You can have as many pieces/sections as you want.)